 Those working in online retail focus on the user experience and on procuring, displaying, supplying and delivering products as quickly as possible to satisfy customer demands.

-E-commerce is full of opportunity for ambitious graduates, particularly as online retail blends both digital and retail disciplines.
+The e-commerce sector continues to grow.
+In the past year internet sales have increased by more than 12%.
+This area of retail is full of opportunity for ambitious graduates, particularly as online retail blends both digital and retail disciplines.
 You could forge a career as a buyer or merchandiser, web developer, UX researcher, SEO specialist, web writer, online security expert, logistics manager or warehouse manager.

 Who are the biggest online retailers?

 Well known brick-and-click retailers include:

 - House of Fraser

 - New Look

 What areas of online retail can I work in?

 The e-commerce industry is built up of four camps, those who:

 - create/build the website